 The monkeys are quite used to tourists in the boats coming and feeding them so they are easy to see.
 We did an afternoon tour so they weren’t hungry (and we didn’t know to bring fruit for them anyway) but I understand that during morning tours they are even more visible.

 We are walking a trail to the beach at Charco Verde Park on Isla de Ometepe, Nicaragua when I see that a few mangoes are dropping out of the tree.
-Otherwise there are no sounds, at first.
+Otherwise, there are no sounds, at first.
 Then I hear movement to one side, high in the tree.
 We crane our necks around until we finally see a howler monkey.
-Eventually I see at least eight.
+Eventually, I saw at least eight.
 There could have been more, but most of them were taking a siesta and it was easy for them to blend in.
 Their deep voices can be heard up to 3 miles away.
+See our friends.

 Range: Costa Rica, Nicaragua, Honduras, Guatemala